KishanRaj0007/Competitive-Programming/Idea Notes/Patterns.md

 ---

 ## Pattern 2
- Whenever you think x≡y(mod m), it means x−y is an integer multiple of m
+ Whenever you see x≡y(mod m), it means x−y is an integer multiple of m

 ---